lukaszflorczak/vue-agile/README.md

 </agile>
 ```

-You can also combine slides on both sides:
+You can also combine carousel in two ways:

 ```html
 <agile ref="bigImage" asNavFor="['thumbnails']">